calculix/cae/README.md

 - Save display options.

-- Import certain keyword with descendants from .inp-file.

-- Import mesh from FRD, [VTK](https://lorensen.github.io/VTKExamples/site/Python/IO/ReadLegacyUnstructuredGrid/), [VTU](https://lorensen.github.io/VTKExamples/site/Python/IO/ReadUnstructuredGrid/).

 - Run job from CAE.
+Settings for path to *ccx* command.

+- Import certain keyword with descendants (tree branch) from INP-file.

+- Import mesh from FRD, [VTK](https://lorensen.github.io/VTKExamples/site/Python/IO/ReadLegacyUnstructuredGrid/), [VTU](https://lorensen.github.io/VTKExamples/site/Python/IO/ReadUnstructuredGrid/), [Gmsh](http://gmsh.info/), UNV.

+- Prool's INP-templates.
+Materials library - set of INP files or one big file with all materials.

+- Include 'Examples' into releases.
+Martin Kraska examples.
+HTML page with tags/groups for all INP files.

+- Interactor to select nodes and elements for model construction.

+- Open 'New keyword' dialog in a tab, not in separate window.
+Ctrl+Tab to switch between tabs.

+- In 'New keyword' dialog propose implementation variants for corresponding keyword arguments.

 <!--
     DistanceBetweenPoints: